jonaslindemann/jonaslindemann/README.md

 - 🔭 I’m currently working on a new version of ForcePAD, updated book on Python and an online C++ course.
 - 🌱 I’m currently learning more C++
 - 📫 How to reach me: DM on X (Twitter) @jonas_lindemann

+For even more information please see by [blog](https://jonaslindemann.github.io/).